m43/svg-latte/README.md

 export PYTHONPATH="$PYTHONPATH:$PWD/deepsvg"
 ```

-## Argoverse SVG dataset
+## ArgoSVG dataset

-To work with SVGs that are representative of the downstream task of trajectory prediction, we have created an SVG dataset out of the Argoverse dataset.
-You can download the preprocessed SVG dataset from [here](https://drive.google.com/drive/folders/1Fb32W5Y3XjeT56nC-h4WbypQtkVokkkk?usp=sharing), for example like:
+To work with SVGs that are representative of the downstream task of trajectory prediction, we have derived the ArgoSVG dataset of SVGs by preprocessing [Argoverse 1](https://www.argoverse.org/av1.html) published by Argo AI, LLC under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+ArgoSVG is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) as well.
+You can find ArgoSVG [here](https://drive.google.com/drive/folders/1Fb32W5Y3XjeT56nC-h4WbypQtkVokkkk?usp=sharing), and download it for example like this:

 ```sh
 #!/usr/bin/env bash